-The Illinois Emergency Management Agency (IEMA) has produced and provided a template to guide campuses in the development of their Emergency Operations Plan.
+The Illinois Emergency Management Agency & Office of Homeland Security (IEMA-OHS) has produced and provided a template to guide campuses in the development of their Emergency Operations Plan.
 The template10 includes the major elements of relevance to the higher education community.
-This template is not required by IEMA but is rather designed to help institutions ensure they are comprehensive in their emergency planning efforts.
+This template is not required by IEMA but designed to help institutions ensure they are comprehensive in their emergency planning efforts.